 Medicare will pay for hospice care or short nursing-home stays.
 Although, Medicare won’t cover the cost of assisted-living or independent facilities.

 According to the National Council on Aging, seniors ages 60 plus are insecure economically, meaning they live on less than $30,000 a year.
-This causes financial stress to seniors as they are dealing with the rising cost of housing, energy, food and transportation.
+This causes financial stress to seniors as they are dealing with the rising cost of housing, energy, food, and transportation.

-After adding the increasing costs of medical care and supplies for seniors, the financial obligations become extremely difficult to afford.
+After adding the increasing costs of medical care and supplies for seniors, financial obligations become extremely difficult to afford.

 There is a variety of resources to help financially support senior living and make it more affordable.
 Financial resources include:

 - Financial assistance for low-income individuals ages 65 and up.